elotroalex/chiens/_texts/translation.md

 - {:.sp} The Herald.

 - But I do not see anyone.
-Just trees and the savannah.
+Just trees and the savanna.

-- {:.sp} The Great Prohibitor.
+- {:.sp} The Great Prohibiter.

 - Fool!
-Well, yell the law at the trees, at the savannah.
+Well, yell the law at the trees, at the savanna.

 - {:.sp} The Herald  *(incredulous.)*

-- {:.i2} At the trees? at the savannah?
+- {:.i2} At the trees? at the savanna?

-- {:.sp} The Great Prohibitor.
+- {:.sp} The Great Prohibiter.

-- {: .pr} I say: at the trees and the savannah, at the rain and the sun ...
-As if, on this continent of fugitive Indians, the accents of the law had not been engraved first and foremost on the steady ears of the trees and the savannah.
+- {: .pr} I say: at the trees and the savanna, at the rain and the sun ...
+As if, on this continent of fugitive Indians, the accents of the law had not been engraved first and foremost on the steady ears of the trees and the savanna.

 - {:.sp} The Herald *(amazed.)*

-- Really! on the trees! on the savannah! laws!!
+- Really! on the trees! on the savanna! laws!!

-- {:.sp} The Great Prohibitor.
+- {:.sp} The Great Prohibiter.

 - {: .pr} Ignorant is he who knows the name of Don Cristobal Colon, Admiral of the Ocean Sea, and ignores that of Rodrigo de Escovedo, Royal Notary.
 So learn, my friend, that the caravels that traveled here were not only pregnant with arms, food, horses, riders ...
 They had, above all, their plump bellies full of loud and repressive laws.